10 Top tips for visiting beautiful Bali after the Pandemic

 CANGGU

 My brother lives in Canggu, and I spent a few months living with him there during the pandemic.
 In those days… beaches were closed, restaurants were quiet, and the shortcut was not congested.
-Post-pandemic, things now seem to be returning to crazy busy again.
+Post-pandemic, things have returned to crazy busy again.
 But, even so, Canggu has a great vibe if you are looking for a bit of a buzz and to hang out with other influencers, digital nomads and ex-pats.

 These are a few of our favourite things to do and places to stay (from Canggu locals)